mbaersch/piwik-pro-broken-event-checker/README.md

 In the *Code* section, pick the most current *Python* option.
 Replace the default contents for `main.py` and `requirements.txt` with the code from this repository.

 #### Adjust Code
-Enter your site id from Piwik PRO as `site_id` in the code and change the `instance_url` from `credentials` to match your instance URL.
+Enter your site id from Piwik PRO as `site_id` in the code and change the `site_url` to match your instance URL.

 ### Finalize
 In order to test the function, change the `search_debug_type` variable value from *17* to one of the other event types from the comment like *4* for *Search* events, visit your site and perform a search in order to make sure there is at least one current session with a search event.